Your ICT infrastructure is under attack. Let us be the first and only ones to succeed in this.

 Proactive Simulation

 Traditional security assessments such as penetration tests limit the scope and instead focus on the depth of the test.
 In a real attack, such boundaries are not observed.
 In our attack simulations, the traditional scope is also eliminated, allowing us to proactively play out realistic attack scenarios.
-This not only tests your infrastructure, but also your processes and your employees in all areas.
+This not only checks your infrastructure, but also your processes and your employees in all areas.

 Worst-Case Scenarios